timosarkar/enki/README.md

 ## Introduction

-The Daphne programming-language is a functional, quasi-dynamic programming language based heavily on other languages such as **Smalltalk, Java Perl and Ruby**.
+The Daphne programming-language is a functional, quasi-dynamic programming language based heavily on other languages such as **Smalltalk, Java, Perl and Ruby**.
 Daphne serves an intuitive syntax, as absolute control of functionality.
 It features an open type-system, the ability to compile to bytecode and many many more...

 ### Copyright: